Interruption in online service for recruitment 22 February 21:00 – 23 February 04:00 More information

 Funding agreement and reporting of research progress

-An agreement is made by Kela and the party conducting the research about the implementation and funding of the project.
+An agreement is made by Kela and the party conducting the research about the implementation and funding of the research.
 If no agreement is concluded within six months of Kela’s decision, the decision on funding becomes void.

 The agreement covers such issues as